Although the Sony 18-105mm F4 released almost a decade ago, it’s still a very well loved lens to this day.

 As the Sony 18-105mm F4 is such a versatile lens with a huge focal range, there’s a LOT of information to unpack here when it comes to sharpness.

-At the widest end of the zoom range, 18mm, shooting wide open we see rather poor performance.
-Sharpness in the center of images is fairly strong, but corner’s look pretty bad.
+Starting off at the widest end of the zoom range, 18mm, we see iffy performance when shooting at F4.
+Sharpness in the center of images is fairly strong, but corners have substantial fall-off.

 Optical Quirks & Flaws